 Learn more about how to set goals, assign timelines, and put your own financial plan into motion.

 While this one may seem pretty obvious, the latest numbers from Statistics Canada have the national household debt-to-income ratio at 172.3%.
 That means for every dollar in household disposable income, Canadians carry approximately $1.72 in credit market debt (which includes consumer credit cards and mortgage/non-mortgage loans).

 Then there’s the admission from education members themselves that they need help when it comes to getting a handle on their budget:

 - 54% of education members have debt they would like to get under control*

-So the lesson here: coming up with a plan on how to budget the rest of your after-tax income is essential to avoid getting caught in the debt trap.
+So the ultimate lesson here: budgeting is essential to avoid getting caught in the debt trap.

 Tips for creating and sticking to a budget:

 - Prioritize spending into needs vs. wants